 Charlotte also offers close proximity to Lake Norman, perfect for those who love the maritime life; to Concord and its sprawling shopping opportunities; to the unique cultural opportunities in Davidson, North Carolina; and even to such beautiful South Carolina suburbs as Fort Mill and Rock Hill.

 Is Starmount the Charlotte community for you and your family to claim as home?
 Maybe it is and maybe it isn’t—but it’s certainly got character, and plenty of great homes to view.
 Make sure you check it out before making your final decision about a Charlotte home.
-And whichever neighborhood you end up in, be sure that it has an active and vibrant HOA to help maintain your property values while providing rich amenities and social opportunities.
+And whichever neighborhood you end up in, be sure that it has an active and vibrant Community Association Management to help maintain your property values while providing rich amenities and social opportunities.
 That’s essential for doing the Queen City right!